hh-unwind.png

 Raincoast Crisps

-The recipe below is the genuine article and while they take a little advance planning, one recipe makes a lot of these tasty gourmet crackers and I guarantee they are worth the effort!
+The recipe below?
+This is the genuine article.
+While it does take a little advance planning, one batch makes plenty of these delicious crackers, and they’re 100% worth the effort.

 Raincoast Crisps